tyzbit/numerifides/README.md

 * CONSENSUS: The method by which the decentralized Numerifides consensus protocol agrees to the state of Numerifides

-* CLTV: CheckLockTimeVerify – an encumbrance on spending funds until a certain number of Bitcoin (measured in blocks in a blockchain) have passed.
+* CSV: CheckLockTimeVerify – an encumbrance on spending funds until a certain number of Bitcoin (measured in blocks in a blockchain) have passed.

 * UPDATE: The process whereby a name→data mapping can be changed or RENEWED by the owner of the private key locking the funds.
 As with usual cryptocurrency transactions, the funds are fully spent

 * RENEW: A numerifide transaction that keeps the node→data mapping the same, but moves the funds from an EXPIRED numerifide to a numerified numerifide

-* RELEASE(D): A name that is no longer TRUSTED due to expiry of the encumbering CLTV.
+* RELEASE(D): A name that is no longer TRUSTED due to expiry of the encumbering CSV.

 * REVOKE(D): A name that is CONTESTED due to a spend from the “Transaction Puzzle” portion of the transaction.

 * CONTESTED: A name (and by extension a numerifide) that is SWEPT via proof of work of the TRANSACTION PUZZLE.

-* CONTEST: A incentive mechanism whereby names can be wrestled from their owners with a combination of Proof of Work and making owned funds unspendable via CLTV encumberances.
+* CONTEST: A incentive mechanism whereby names can be wrestled from their owners with a combination of Proof of Work and making owned funds unspendable via CSV encumberances.

 * TRANSACTION PUZZLE: A series of Script OPCODEs that provide for Proof of Work on a specific numerifide.